cf73/humanity/content/collections/commencement_speeches/william-h-gass.md

     content:
       -
         type: text
-        marks:
-          -
-            type: italic
         text: 'William Howard Gass (1924  -  2017) was an American novelist, short story writer, essayist, critic, and former philosophy professor at Washington University.
-A consummate author, Dr Gass called his fiction works “experimental constructions”.
-A revised version of this speech was included in the book of essays entitled “'
+A consummate author, Dr Gass called his compelling and highly original fiction “experimental constructions”.
+A revised version of this commencement speech was included in the book of essays entitled '
       -
         type: text
-        text: 'Habitations of the Word'
-      -
-        type: text
         marks:
           -
             type: italic
+        text: '“Habitations of the Word”'
+      -
+        type: text
-        text: '”, which won the National Book Critics Circle Award in 1985.'
+        text: ', which won the National Book Critics Circle Award in 1985.'
   -
     type: paragraph
 transcript: